maciej-ka/learning-notes/react2.md

 When queryFn is invoked, React Query will pass a signal to it.
 This signal originates from new instance of AbortController, React Query will make.
-And if the queryKey will become unused, React Query will immediatelly abort request.
+And if the queryKey will become unused, React Query will immediately abort request.

 Under the hood it works something like this: